shikshya1/30_days_of_ml/Day-6 (Text representation)/README.md

 ### TF-IDF:

-The intuition behind TF-IDF is as follows: if a word w appears many times in a document d<sub>i but does not occur much in the rest of the documents d<sub>j in the corpus, then the word w must be of great importance to the document d i .
-The importance of w should increase in proportion to its frequency in d<sub>i , but at the same time, its importance should decrease in proportion to the word’s frequency in other documents d<sub>j in the corpus.
+The intuition behind TF-IDF is as follows: if a word w appears many times in a document d<sub>i</sub> but does not occur much in the rest of the documents d<sub>j</sub> in the corpus, then the word w must be of great importance to the document d i .
+The importance of w should increase in proportion to its frequency in d<sub>i</sub> , but at the same time, its importance should decrease in proportion to the word’s frequency in other documents d<sub>j</sub> in the corpus.
 Mathematically, this is captured using two quantities: TF and IDF.
 The two are then combined to arrive at the TF-IDF score.

 Disadvantages :